 Can you feel it?
 We're going on an adventure!
 By now, you should have everything we need to start learning.

-If you’ve read the first part of this guide you should have some grammar book.
+If you've read the first part of this guide you should have some grammars book.
 Internet sources are also acceptable but book is always more reliable.

 But before we start, just a small disclaimer.

 The process which I'm about to present work like a charm for me.
 But we're all different, so remember that your approach might vary from mine.
 That's why you should consider tweaking them a little bit so they're more tailored for your needs.

 This part of the guide will seriously get you started but of course, it's not possible to cover all complexities of particular languages.
 I'm selective.

 I don't give a damn about being 100% correct at the beginning because nobody cares.
 You know what is really tiring?
 Stuttering with perfect grammar every second word.